0-don/code-collector-vscode/setup-quickstart.md

 ## Setup

-- install the required extensions (connor4312.esbuild-problem-matchers)
+- npm install

-## Get up and running straight away
+- install the required vscode extension connor4312.esbuild-problem-matchers

-- Press `F5` to open a new window with your extension loaded.
+- Press `F5` to open vs code in debug mode with the extension loaded